zenml-io/zenml/examples/step_operator_remote_training/README.md

 zenml init
 ```

-Each type of step operator has their own pre-requisites.
+Each type of step operator has their own prerequisites.

 Before running this example, you must set up the individual cloud providers in a
 certain way.
 The complete guide can be found in
 the [docs](https://docs.zenml.io/advanced-guide/cloud/step-operators).

-Please jump to the section of
+Please jump to the section applicable to
-the step operator you would like to run on:
+the step operator you would like to use:

 ### 🌿 Sagemaker